-It’s not exactly a loan, but some companies want to make sure you’re likely to pay your bill, says James Garvey, the CEO of credit-building site Self Lender.
+It’s not exactly a loan, but some companies want to make sure you’re likely to pay your bill, says James Garvey, the CEO of credit-building site Self Financial.

 “The telecom provider wants to check if the customer owes money to the provider itself or to another telecom provider,” Garvey tells Money Talks News.

 5. Public utilities

 Signing up for water, gas or electricity?
 You might need to submit to a credit check, says Logan Allec, a certified public accountant and the founder of financial education website Money Done Right.

 “Utility bills are generally paid in arrears, meaning you’re billed for usage after the fact,” Allec tells Money Talks News.
 “In a sense, these companies are making you a short-term loan.
 They let you use $50 of water last month, and you have until a certain date to pay them for it.”